yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 ## Current Features
 ```
 - Sign up for an account
-- Login to the account and update settings
+- Login to the account
 - Play the game on browser with a PC or Android/Apple phones, designed with Vue
 - Conduct random and gym battles in the game
+- Theme music playing in the game, switching when necessary
 - Access to a Pokédex to view the entire list of Pokémon
 - Auto save and load the game to and from MongoDB database
 - Ease of navigation with Bootstrap Navbar